 Jobs: Nonprofit Fundraising Undergraduate Intern

-Lambda Legal is looking for interns for the Spring, Summer and Fall semesters to help the Development Department raise over $10 million of the organization's annual operating budget.
+Lambda Legal is looking for interns for the Fall semester in assisting the Development Department raise over $14 million of the organization's annual operating budget.

 The Development Department of Lambda Legal creates and implements the organization's fundraising efforts, and has a goal to raise close to $1 million per month.
 As an intern you will be helping the four core teams of the Development Department—events, foundations, membership and major donors.
 Each team is run by talented, energetic and lively individuals.